ironpython2001/CloudKarafka-Dotnet-Examples/README.md

 ## CloudKarafka Settings to use in the current Code

-Copy the below settings from your cluster and paste in appsettings.json of CloudKarafka.Consumer.Net, CloudKarafka.Producer.Net projects
+Copy the below settings from your cluster and paste in appsettings.json of
+1. CloudKarafka.Consumer.Net
+2. CloudKarafka.Producer.Net projects

 ![](https://github.com/ironpython2001/CloudKarafka-Dotnet-Examples/blob/main/docs/1.png)

 ![](https://github.com/ironpython2001/CloudKarafka-Dotnet-Examples/blob/main/docs/2.png)

+## How to use webhooks

 ## Useful URLS: